Two Paths to Conservatorship

 Appointment of a conservator or other protective order may be made in relation to the estate and affairs of a minor if the court determines that a minor owns money or property that requires management or protection that cannot otherwise be provided.

-A.R.S. § 14-5401(A)(1)For adults, the bar is higher.
-The court must find, by clear and convincing evidence, both that the person cannot manage their own affairs and that their property will be wasted or dissipated without intervention.
+A.R.S. § 14-5401(A)(1)For incapacitated adults, the bar is higher.
+The court must find, by clear and convincing evidence, that the protected person cannot manage their own affairs.
+It must also find that their property will be wasted without intervention.
 Reasons can include mental illness, physical disability, chronic substance use, confinement, or disappearance.
+Estate planning documents like a power of attorney can sometimes prevent the need for this step.

 Protections Built Into the Process

 Arizona does not take conservatorship lightly.
-Unless the person is confined, detained by a foreign power, or missing, the court requires the person allegedly in need of protection to appear, either in person or by virtual means.
-If the person is unable or unwilling to attend, evidence of that must be presented and documented.
+Unless the person is confined, detained by a foreign power, or missing, they must appear before the court.
+This can be in person or by virtual means.
+If the person is unable or unwilling to attend, evidence of that must be presented.
+If a court has already appointed a guardian, the conservatorship process still requires its own findings.

 The court shall not appoint a conservator or enter a protective order for a person under subsection A, paragraph 2 of this section unless the person allegedly in need of protection has appeared before the court either in person or by virtual means.

-A.R.S. § 14-5401(D)The court may also require prospective conservators to submit fingerprints for a criminal background check, with the cost borne by the applicant.
-Licensed fiduciaries and employees of financial institutions are exempt from this requirement.
-These safeguards exist to protect vulnerable individuals from exploitation.
+A.R.S. § 14-5401(D)The court may also require prospective conservators to submit fingerprints for a criminal background check.
+The applicant bears the cost.
+Licensed fiduciaries and employees of financial institutions are exempt.
+These safeguards protect vulnerable individuals from exploitation.